Toyota Prius V: Japan

-On May 13, 2011, Toyota introduced the Prius α in Japan with a sales target of 3,000 units per month.
-The Prius Alpha is available in a five-seat, two-row model and a seven-seat, three-row model, the latter's third row enabled by a space-saving lithium-ion drive battery in the center console.
+On 13 May 2011, Toyota introduced the Prius α (pronounced as Prius Alpha) in Japan with a sales target of 3,000 units per month.
+The Prius Alpha was available in a five-seat, two-row model and a seven-seat, three-row model, the latter's third row enabled by a space-saving lithium-ion drive battery in the center console.
 The five-seat model uses a NiMH battery pack.
 Deliveries of the Alpha were delayed due to the effects of the 2011 earthquake and tsunami on production.
-Toyota announced it had received 25,000 orders for the Prius Alpha hybrid wagon and minivan models in Japan before the start of sales.
+Toyota announced it had received 25,000 orders for the Prius α hybrid wagon and minivan models in Japan before the start of sales.
 Since its introduction, a total of 111,500 Prius α have been sold in Japan through April 2012, representing 80.8% of the Prius α/v model line's global sales.
 Since May 2011 a total of 289,000 Prius α have been sold through December 2013.
-On April 8, 2013, Daihatsu started selling its OEM version of the Prius α for the Japanese market under the Daihatsu Mebius (ダイハツ・メビウス, Daihatsu Mebiusu) name.
-The Mebius was discontinued in February 2021.